History of the club

 The club gained Awards for All lottery grants in 2001, 2003, 2005 and 2007 which helped greatly, with the purchase of new equipment and various other developments the club were trying to achieve.

 Saints gained the Scottish Football Association's Standard Club Quality Mark in March 2008.
 Club secretary David Buchanan was presented with the award by Scotland First Minister Alex Salmond at the half time interval during the international match between Scotland and Croatia at Hampden Park.
 David was accompanied by Iain Alexander, Thomas Sharp, Duncan MacKinnon, Peter MacMillan and David Mitchell.
-The club are now be going all out to gain the Development and then the Community Club Quality Mark - hopefully by the end of 2009.

 The club was saddened at the death of Chairman John Buchanan who died on May 5th 2003.
 Johnny had been associated with the club for well over 30 years and is sadly missed.

-Saints are always on the lookout for new players, senior and junior, and people who could help out in any small way as a coach or committee member, so if you think you could help the club in any capacity get in touch with the present coaches or players who will give you all the relevant details regarding meeting places, training nights etc.
+Saints are always on the lookout for new players, senior and junior, and people who could help out in any small way as a coach or committee member, so if you think you could help the club in any capacity get in touch with the present committee, coaches or players who will give you all the relevant details regarding meeting places, training nights etc.

-The club is in good hands and with plenty of youngsters coming through the system Oban Saints hope to be challenging for top honours in Scottish amateur football and the National Cup competitions for many years to come.
+The club is in good hands and with plenty of youngsters coming through the system Oban Saints hope to be challenging for top honours in Scottish amateur football and the national cup competitions for many years to come.